 Added to that harsh stat, back pain causes come in several varieties.
 The pain you have might also be in your middle or upper body.
 All it takes is the slightest wrong move to bring a strong person to their knees.
 The added dilemma is trying to figure out what happened to bring on back pain in the first place.

 It’s true.
 Figuring out the root cause of chronic back pain is the first step to renewed back health.
 Even better is knowing your risks.
 That, coupled with the prevention, limits your chances of being one of the four out of five aching adults.
-Are you ready to beat the odds?
+Are you ready to beat the backache from sitting too long?

 Time to take a brief look at back pain risks and causes.
 Some are structural.
 That’s a tidy way of referring to how you're built.
 Some of that can change as you age, and not necessarily for the better.
 Oh, goody!
 Then there’s the functional category, as in how a person moves or sits.
 If you’re guessing that involves work and athletics, you’re right.
 A third category is a lifestyle as what you do, or don’t do, can bring on pain, or help to avoid it altogether.